Emergency Financial Assistance for Students

 he Higher Education Emergency Relief Fund (HEERF) under the federal CARES Act provides money to colleges and universities for emergency grants to students in accordance with the guidelines provided by the U.S. Department of Education.
 Montgomery County Community College has signed and returned the certification and agreement form, has received $2,045,052 from the Department of Education under the HEERF student portion, and intends to use the funds to provide the mandated amount of emergency financial aid grants to students.
 The purpose of the money is to award emergency financial assistance to students for unexpected expenses that are a direct result of the disruption of campus operations due to the coronavirus.

-To qualify for emergency financial assistance through the CARES Act funding, students must be eligible for Title IV federal student aid.
-A list of the criteria is below.
-To determine whether students meet the Title IV federal student aid criteria, Montgomery County Community College is requiring that students submit the 2019-20 Free Application for Federal Student Aid (FAFSA).
-If you have not filed the 2019-20 FAFSA, you may do so until June 30, 2020.
+To qualify for emergency financial assistance through the CARES Act funding, students must be eligible to participate in Federal Title IV financial aid programs.
+To determine whether students meet the Title IV federal student aid criteria, Montgomery County Community College is requiring that students have the 2019-20 and/or 2020-21 Free Application for Federal Student Aid (FAFSA) on file.
+If you have not filed the 2019-20 FAFSA and are enrolled in the summer 2020 semester, you may do so until June 28, 2020.
+Otherwise, you should complete the 2020-2021 FAFSA.
 It usually takes about 20 minutes, and you will also be considered for Federal, State, and institutional financial aid funding.
 Review next steps for completing the FAFSA.

 In order to qualify for emergency financial assistance through the CARES Act funding, students must meet all the criteria: